fischeversenker/nestjs-test/blog-post.md

 **To follow along you should be at least somewhat familiar with TypeScript, the command line and npm.
 Having experience with Angular definitely helps but is not a requirement.**

 # Background
-TypeScript is fairly common when it comes to Frontend Frameworks.
+TypeScript is the language of choice for most popular Frontend Frameworks.
-For backend frameworks there still are not a lot of options with TypeScript.
+For Backend frameworks however there still are not a lot of options that let you enjoy TypeScript.
 One well established framework based on [express.js](https://expressjs.com) and [koa.js](https://koajs.com/) is [routing-controller](https://github.com/typestack/routing-controllers) but it's stuck at `v0.7.0` since June 2017 and hasn't seen a lot of activity from the original maintainers since.
 Coincidentally that is around the time when [Nest](https://nestjs.com/) emerged.

 # Nest.js
 Nest.js (Nest) has surpassed `routing-controller`'s success (measured in GitHub stars) manyfold already and is still under heavy active development (`v6.2.0` shipped two days ago at the time of writing this).
 Like `routing-controller`, Nest is built on top of express.js but can also be setup to run with [fastify](https://www.fastify.io/) and other server frameworks.